normanjoyner/containership.cli/docs/_pages/quick-start-guide.md

 ## Containership Cloud

-The above version works for both open-source clusters and those connected to the Containership cloud dashboard.
-If you are trying to configure the CLI to a cluster created with a Containership cloud account, the [cloud plugin]({{ site.baseurl }}/docs/plugins/cloud/overview) provides an easy way to interface with your organizations and clusters.
+The above version works for both open-source clusters and those connected to the Containership Cloud dashboard.
+If you are trying to configure the CLI to a cluster created with a Containership Cloud account, the [cloud plugin]({{ site.baseurl }}/docs/plugins/cloud/overview) provides an easy way to interface with your organizations and clusters.

 First, ensure that the `cloud` plugin is installed for the command line client: